chriseyre2000/pandemic/apps/pandemic_model/README.md

 4. Work on Roles

-TODO: We may need a Game module that handles player interactions.
+We now have a game module that handles deal out the cards and roles.